MHCommunity/mhbasics/appendix/weapons-per-powertype/forgotten/tot.md

 - 30 Adorned Empyrean Jewel can be dropped by various treasure troves and treasure chests in the Floating Islands, dropped by the Empyrean Empress, and bought from the Floating Islands' Trapsmith or the Marketplace.
 - 1 Thought Manipulator Trap can be bought from the Floating Islands' Trapsmith, and will be explained below.
 This weapon is required to purchase the Thought Obliterator Trap, but will **NOT** be consumed.

-# Extra2: Thought Manipulator Trap
+# Prerequisite: Thought Manipulator Trap
 <img src="/assets/images/tmt.png" alt="TmT" width="600">

 |||||